johnroutledge/milestone-project-4/README.md

 **Content**

+- All product information was taken from Jiira's Thai Facebook and Lazada pages.
 - Product descriptions and blog posts were translated from Thai to English by my wife, Chonchanok Routledge.
-- Cryptocurrency coin descriptions taken from wikipedia.com and investopedia.com

 **Media**

-- All images were taken by Jiratchaya Chaiyasak
+- All images were taken by Jiratchaya Chaiyasak.
-- The Jiira logo was designed by Jiratchaya Chaiyasak
+- The Jiira logo was designed by Jiratchaya Chaiyasak.
-- All other icons used in the site are from FontAwesome.com and Bootstrap
+- All other icons used in the site are from FontAwesome.com and Bootstrap.

 **Code**

-- Core setup, use of Django, linking to Stripe, Heroku, PostgresSQL and Amazon Web Services were all taken from the Code Institute's Full Stack Frameworks with Django Boutique Ado walkthrough project
+- Core setup, use of Django, linking to Stripe, Heroku, PostgresSQL and Amazon Web Services were all taken from the Code Institute's Full Stack Frameworks with Django Boutique Ado walkthrough project.
--
+- Codepen.io  for the animated nav link hover underline.
-- Kevin Powell's YouTube channel video 'INSERT CREDIT'
+- Kevin Powell's YouTube channel for the about section's fade-in text effect.

 **Acknowledgements**